 Coinmama – Accepts buyers worldwide excluding some high risk countries.
-If you live in the US however, Coinmama is only available in these states: California, Colorado, Florida, Illinois, Indiana, Kansas, Massachusetts, Michigan, Montana, New Mexico, North Carolina, Pennsylvania, South Carolina, Tennessee and Texas.
+If you live in the US however, Coinmama is only available in these states: Arizona, California, Colorado, Florida, Illinois, Indiana, Kansas, Massachusetts, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Missouri, Montana, Nevada, New Mexico, Jersey, North Carolina, Pennsylvania, South Carolina, Tennessee, and Texas, Virginia and Wisconsin.

 Coinbase – In order to buy Bitcoins with you credit card at Coinbase you’ll need to:

 - Verify two small charges made by Coinbase to your card